Gluten-free Chili Cheeseburger Enchiladas are a tasty twist on chili cheeseburgers and enchiladas!

 Chili Cheeseburger Enchiladas

-2 Tablespoons flour (I used brown rice flour to make it gluten free)
+- 2 Tablespoons gluten-free or all-purpose flour (I used brown rice flour)

 - Add ground beef and shallot to a large, nonstick skillet over medium-high heat then season with salt and pepper.
 Brown beef then drain and add to a large mixing bowl.
 Stir in ketchup, mustard, Worcestershire sauce, and pickles then set aside.